Treecase/Flashcards/README.md

 ==========

 This is a simple flashcard program.
-It makes use of a simple spaced repetition algroithm to improve retention.
+It makes use of a simple spaced repetition algorithm to improve retention.
 It also uses a simple-to-edit file format for card decks.

-Included are some example decks (Japanese katakana and hiragana).
+Included are some example decks (Japanese Katakana, Hiragana, Numbers, and basic phrases).

-Flashcards are stored together as a deck in a plaintext file.
-This file is encoded using Unicode so as to support all languages.
+Flashcards are stored together as a deck in a UTF-8 plaintext file.
 The structure of a card is thus:

 ```
 ====
 QUESTION
----
 ANSWER
----
 ```

-Each cards starts with `====`, and ends at the next `====` or EOF.
-The QUESTION is the question, obviously, and accordingly, the ANSWER is the answer.
-The question and answer can be multiple lines long, ending at the `---`.
-Multiline question/answers are simply concatenated (`'\n'` replaced with `' '`) to one line.
+Each cards starts with `====`, and ends at either the next `====` or EOF.
+The QUESTION is the question, obviously, and ANSWER is the answer.